-The Department of Imaging at Massachusetts General Hospital, Harvard Medical School accepts three fellows per year for a one year fellowship in thoracic imaging, thoracic intervention and cardiac imaging.
+The Department of Imaging at Massachusetts General Hospital, Harvard Medical School accepts five fellows per year for a one-year fellowship in thoracic imaging, thoracic intervention and cardiac imaging.
 The Thoracic and Cardiac Imaging Fellowship consists of 9 months of fellowship training in diagnostic thoracic imaging and intervention, and 3 months of dedicated fellowship training in cardiac imaging.

 Cardiothoracic Imaging Fellowship Curriculum1

 Training in Thoracic and Cardiac Imaging at MGH incorporates all modalities of thoracic and cardiac imaging including: digital inpatient chest radiography, digital outpatient chest radiography, thoracic CT, dual energy CT of the thorax, 3D imaging, thoracic PET/CT, thoracic MRI, thoracic PET/MRI, thoracic intervention (thoracic biopsy and ablation), cardiac CT, cardiac CTA, and cardiac MRI.
 Fellows rotate through the various clinical assignments of the Thoracic and Cardiovascular Imaging Divisions including: inpatient chest radiography, outpatient chest radiography, thoracic CT, thoracic MRI, thoracic PET/CT, thoracic intervention, cardiac CT and cardiac MRI.